oldnomad/picosocks5/README.md

 - GCC compiler.
 Any version supporting C99 will do (v4.8.4 or newer is guaranteed to work).
 - GLibC or compatible library.
 - GNU Autoconf/Automake, and their dependencies.
-The project is build using automake version 1.15, but version 1.14 is also known to work (with reconfiguration, see below).
+The project is built using automake version 1.15, but version 1.14 is also known to work (with reconfiguration, see below).

 First, get the latest sources and run configure: